Learn English at USask! information sessions

 Submit your application as soon as possible.
 Be mindful of application deadlines.

-To submit your application, you will be required to pay a combined application fee ($240 CAD).
+To submit your application for English for Academic Purposes with an undergraduate degree program, you will be required to pay a combined application fee of $240 CAD.

 Step 4 Upload documents